apache/sedona/docs/tutorial/rdd.md

 ```

 #### Save to distributed GeoJSON text file

+!!!note
+	Saving GeoJSON using SpatialRDD is not recommended.
+Please use [Sedona SQL and DataFrame API](sql.md#save-as-geojson) to write GeoJSON files.

 Use the following code to save an SpatialRDD as a distributed GeoJSON text file: